Free Trial

-WCM Investment Management LLC cut its holdings in Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 5.4% during the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 202,232 shares of the auto parts company's stock after selling 11,509 shares during the quarter.
-WCM Investment Management LLC owned about 0.66% of Dorman Products worth $24,411,000 as of its most recent filing with the SEC.
+WCM Investment Management LLC lessened its holdings in Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 5.4% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 202,232 shares of the auto parts company's stock after selling 11,509 shares during the quarter.
+WCM Investment Management LLC owned 0.66% of Dorman Products worth $24,411,000 as of its most recent SEC filing.

-In other news, Director John J. Gavin sold 2,900 shares of the stock in a transaction dated Monday, May 19th.
-The shares were sold at an average price of $131.19, for a total value of $380,451.00.
-Following the completion of the transaction, the director owned 8,132 shares in the company, valued at $1,066,837.08.
-This trade represents a 26.29% decrease in their position.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Insiders own 8.90% of the company's stock.
+In related news, Director John J. Gavin sold 2,900 shares of the business's stock in a transaction that occurred on Monday, May 19th.
+The stock was sold at an average price of $131.19, for a total transaction of $380,451.00.
+Following the transaction, the director directly owned 8,132 shares of the company's stock, valued at approximately $1,066,837.08.
+The trade was a 26.29% decrease in their position.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+8.90% of the stock is currently owned by insiders.

 Dorman Products Stock Performance

-Dorman Products (NASDAQ:DORM - Get Free Report) last posted its quarterly earnings results on Monday, May 5th.
-The auto parts company reported $2.02 EPS for the quarter, beating the consensus estimate of $1.48 by $0.54.
-Dorman Products had a return on equity of 19.10% and a net margin of 10.48%.
-The business had revenue of $507.69 million during the quarter, compared to analysts' expectations of $483.09 million.
-During the same period last year, the firm earned $1.31 EPS.
-The company's quarterly revenue was up 8.3% compared to the same quarter last year.
-On average, analysts expect that Dorman Products, Inc. will post 6.9 earnings per share for the current fiscal year.
+Dorman Products (NASDAQ:DORM - Get Free Report) last issued its earnings results on Monday, May 5th.
+The auto parts company reported $2.02 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $1.48 by $0.54.
+Dorman Products had a net margin of 10.48% and a return on equity of 19.10%.
+The company had revenue of $507.69 million for the quarter, compared to analysts' expectations of $483.09 million.
+During the same period in the prior year, the firm earned $1.31 EPS.
+Dorman Products's quarterly revenue was up 8.3% compared to the same quarter last year.
+Analysts predict that Dorman Products, Inc. will post 6.9 EPS for the current fiscal year.

 Dorman Products Company Profile